 We frown on so many species starting with heavily industrialized nations on very resource rich homeworlds, or those that have some miraculous new wonder fuel/substance totally unique to them that exponentially increases their power.

 Cliches to Avoid

 These are less important than the above.
-Breaking the one or two is pretty common for most approved races, but breaking several at once may mean your race is quite cliche.
+Breaking the one or two is pretty common for most approved

 Avoid being pseudohuman.